 We encourage all types of people with varying backgrounds and interests to volunteer with us.
 Participants should be individuals who are excited about foreign experiences.
 We welcome people of all walks of life and encourage diversity.
 We also encourage travelers and backpackers seeking short-term stays as a way of giving to a community during their travels.

 Many of our team members have volunteered most of their lives.
-Some have given their gap year, career breaks, or vacation time to volunteer programs.
+Some have given their gap year, career breaks, or vacation time to international volunteer programs.

 All believe that having sanook or fun and working together is essential to this world or ‘mundo exchange’.

 Some of us have high school education while others hold doctorates in their fields.
 We all are equal in knowledge, compassion and the desire to support this exchange.